 - Have you had any other symptoms- neck pain/stiffness, nausea, vomiting?

 Your physiotherapist will do a range of tests to check your eye movements and neck movements including a Dix-Hallpike test to determine if you have a nystagmus and what canal in your inner ear has the otoconia in them.
-From there they will be able to complete a manouvre called the Epley’s/Canalith repositioning manoeuvre.
-This manouvre will help to move the crystals out of the canal and stop you from feeling like you are spinning every time you move your head.
+From there they will be able to complete a manoeuvre called the Epley’s/Canalith repositioning manoeuvre.
+This manoeuvre will help to move the crystals out of the canal and stop you from feeling like you are spinning every time you move your head.

 Your physiotherapist will also discuss and assess your falls risk to see if you would benefit from a falls prevention management plan as well.